glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

           bundle exec jekyll build
 ```

-There are a few jekyll actions in the [marketplace][23], but none worked well for me, so I'm doing this manually, issuing the necessary shell commands in sequence.
-I install bundler, install jekyll and its [dependencies][24], and then burn my blog with *jekyll build*.
+There are a few Jekyll actions in the [marketplace][23], but none worked well for me, so I'm doing this manually, issuing the necessary shell commands in sequence.
+I install bundler, install Jekyll and its [dependencies][24], and then burn my blog with *jekyll build*.
 I won't go into Jekyll in this post, click [here][3] to find its documentation if you need help.

 **Step 4: cloudflare/wrangler-action**